 Don’t Rain On My Parade – Barbra Streisand

 It is funny the way our memories work.
 I like to tell the story of how the events around the moon landing in 1969 were my first real memories.
 I don’t recall the exact moment of the landing, but I remember the overall atmosphere.
-However, the first image that I can distinctly recall may have come into my memory a few months before.
-For years, I had this picture in my mind being in a theatre and seeing a woman singing in a small boat in the open sea and then boarding a big ship.
+However, I can distinctly recall the first image may have come into my memory a few months before.
+For years, I had this picture in my mind of being in a theatre and seeing a woman singing in a small boat in the open sea and then boarding a big ship.
 The mystery was solved in my twenties when I finally saw “Funny Girl”.

 When Babs, as Fanny Brice, leaves the Ziegfeld Follies to run after Nick Arnstein, she starts her journey on a train and then on a cab to a New York Pier.
 Along the way, she sings Don’t Rain On My Parade.
 However, Nick’s boat to Europe has already set sail.
 Fanny hires a tugboat to catch up with the vessel and reunite with Nick.
-It was at that moment that I realised that the random image etched in my mind was from the movie, which I’m guessing it must have been the first film I ever saw.
+At that moment, I realised that the random image etched in my mind was from the movie, which I’m guessing must have been the first film I ever saw.
 It was a nice thing to realise that.

 Song Title: Don’t Rain On My Parade – 1964 Artist: Barbra Streisand Genre: Musical Composer: Jule Styne Lyricist: Bob Merril Album: Funny Girl-The Original Soundtrack Recording